ucancallmealicia/archivesspace-collection-control-toolbox/README.md

 * SQL scripts to analyze your data and prepare update spreadsheets
 * Python scripts to make bulk updates to collection control data
-* SQL scripts to report on your collection control data
+* More SQL scripts to report on your collection control data

 ## General Tips: